gmcastil/vimrc/doc/log.md

 - The common operation should be `ciw` to preserve the space so I can type the new word and then escape and then `daw` to delete the word and be done.

+Reprising Tip 10

+probe0
+probe1
+probe2
+probe3
+probe4
+probe5
+probe6
+probe7
+probe8
+probe9
+probe10
+probe11
+probe12
+probe13
+probe14
+probe15
+probe16
+probe17
+probe18
+probe19
+probe20
+probe21

+Want to transform that into what is expected....ok, so you use a macro.
+In this case, we yank it into a register, paste it, increment it, and then repeat the macro.
+Important thing to remember here is a) don't try to increment N times, you just yank the line above and increment it once and b) you dont start with all 22 probes, you start with 'probe0' and then copy, paste, edit, indent, whatever else you need and then last, you recall that you dont have to actually be at the number.
+The CTRL-A and CTRL-X commands act on the first one they find, so you just have to get close enough.
+If there are several in a row and you need to do it like `probe0       => array[4]` and you want to increment that to 4, you would do something like `f=<C-a>`.
+And of course, if CTRL-A is your tmux leader, you have to spam it twice.